Psychology (PSYC)

 PSYC 220 Statistics for the Social and Behavioral Sciences 3

-Course covers meaning, purposes and processes of statistical methods; sampling; graphic representations of data; measures of central tendency and variability; normal distribution; hypothesis-testing and inference; t-tests; analysis of variance; correlation; and chi-square.
-Factors influencing statistical power (effect size, sample size, etc.) are emphasized.
-This course stresses practical application of theory within the field of psychology, including the use of SPSS.
+This course covers the meaning, purposes, and processes of statistical methods; graphic representation; measures of central tendency and variability; normal distribution; hypothesis testing and inference; z-scores; t-tests; analysis of variance; correlation; simple linear regression; confidence intervals and effect sizes.
+This course stresses practical application within social sciences and related fields, including the use of statistical software.

 Core Category: Mathematics